-There are some emergencies and surprises you can and should-save for. but others cost too much.
-That's why adults should protect themselves by buying insurance to replace things you couldn't replace on your own-homeowners' insurance for your house, renters' insurance for the belongings in your apartment, auto insurance for your car, and health insurance in case you end up in the hospital.
-Adults who take care of kids should buy life insurance.
-It provides security in case something happens to the adult.
+There are some emergencies and surprises you can save for, but others cost too much.
+That's why adults should protect themselves by buying insurance to replace things you couldn't replace on your own homeowners' insurance for your house, renters' insurance for the belongings in your apartment, auto insurance for your car, and health insurance in case you end up in the hospital.
+Then there's life insurance.
+It's easiest to understand if you think of it as income insurance.
+If you have dependents, like kids, you need to buy life insurance to take care of them in case something happens to you.